maxencedb/dotfiles/README.md

 ## Motivation
 I have been continuousely nagged by friends telling me I should do this for my sake.
-And know I have crashed my linux, I understand why.
+And now that I have crashed my linux, I understand why.